lilangping/alsa/README.md

 The version 5.0 is developed and should be run based on ArcGIS Pro.
 V5.0 is recommended if you have access to ArcGIS Pro.
+V5.3 was developed and tested using ArcGIS Pro 3.1.5.
 The latest vesions based on ArcMap is V4.0/V4b.0, which were developed and tested using ArcGIS 10.8.
 Please install the relevant version of ArcGIS before installing ALSA.
 The authors can accept reasonable technical consultation for V5.0.